matiaskorhonen/paper-age/README.md

 * The maximum input size is about 1.9 KiB as QR codes cannot encode arbitrarily large payloads
 * Only passphrase-based encryption is supported at the moment
-* Only the A4 paper size is supported at the moment

 ## Threat models and use cases